copelansam/swe-3313-fall-2025-team-08/README.md

 Upon meeting with our client, we were able to define the functionalities, features, and processes required for the project to be successful.
 <br>
 We defined the functionality for an online artwork store that supports account creation and management, inventory searching, and secure checkout.
-Users can create accounts, log in to their accounts, add unique artwork to their carts, and complete purchases.
+Users can create and log into accounts, add unique artwork to their carts, and complete purchases.
 Admins have additional permissions allowing them to add additional inventory to the site, run and export sales reports, and manage user accounts.
 <br><br>

+### Requirements Overview
 An overview of our project's requirements can be found [**here**](requirements/README.md)

+### Use Case Diagram
 Our use case diagram can be found [**here**](requirements/use-case.md)

+### Decision Table
 Our decision table can be found [**here**](requirements/decision-table.md)

+### Requirements Video Presentation
 A presentation of our requirements can be found [**here**](https://www.loom.com/share/51992dae643b406289a7e835a14756d3)